wwoast/constantina/docs/ADMIN.md

 sunsetted after one day.
 Sunsetting is where existing older tokens are still valid, but the key is no longer used for encrypting or signing new tokens.
 The validity and sunsetting timeframes are configurable in the `key_settings` section of `shadow.ini`.

+Each instance of Constantina has an opaque ID that it addes to its JWE tokens.
+A given instance will only validate the cookie that contains the correct opaque ID.
+The opaque instance ID is stored in `constantina.ini` along with the other `hostname` and `port` information.